Azure/orkestra/docs/index.md

 ### Reliable (continuous) "Deployment" and in-service "Upgrades" of mission-critical applications

-📱 *5G Core* [Network Functions](https://www.sdxcentral.com/resources/glossary/network-function/) 📱 are applications that rely on a rich ecosystem of **infrastructure** and **PaaS** (platform-as-a-service) components to be deployed to the cluster before the applications can be successfully started.
-This establishes a hard dependency between the applications and the infra/paas applications.
-Orkestra solves the dependency problem by constructing a DAG workflow to deploy the respective `HelmRelease` objects for helm-operator.
+📱 *5G Core* [Network Functions](https://www.sdxcentral.com/resources/glossary/network-function/) (NFs)📱 are 5G applications that rely on a rich ecosystem of **infrastructure** and **PaaS** (platform-as-a-service) components to be up and ready before the Network Functions can be successfully started.
+This establishes a hard dependency between the NFs and the infra/paas applications.
+Orkestra solves the dependency problem by honoring these dependencies by using a DAG workflow to deploy the infra/paas components prior to starting the NF application.
+This also allows for the independent lifecycle management of the infra/paas components and groups of NFs.

 ## Architecture 🏗